tlokeshkumar/tlokeshkumar.github.io/_posts/2020-05-14-interpretable-linear-regression-1.md

 \end{equation}
 $$

 Can you think of any problem here?
 What if there are some variables in $$X$$ which are very small relative to others (orders of magnitude separation)?
 What if some features in $$X$$ are correlated with other variables?
-This will cause ill-conditioning of $$X^TX$$ which inturn results in numerical issues during its inversion.
+This will cause ill-conditioning of $$X^TX$$ which in turn results in numerical issues during its inversion.
 More precisely, we might potentially suffer from **round off errors** in computation.
 So, we need to reparameterize the regression model into **standardized regression model** using **correlation transform** to circumvent this issue.

 ### Correlation Transformation